kubeflow/community/guidelines/application_requirements.md

 ## Objective

-Define requirements and recommendations aimed at graduating applications (e.g. controller and web apps) in Kubeflow to 1.0.
+The purpose of this doc is to define requirements and recommendations aimed at graduating applications (e.g. controller and web apps) in Kubeflow to 1.0.

+The main goals are to:

+1. Establish criteria for graduating a Kubeflow application to a supported Kubeflow application; i.e. 1.0
+1. Set clear expectations for users regarding Kubeflow applications that are 1.0

 ## Scope

-This document is intended to cover applications that are deployed in the Kubernetes cluster and in particular:
+This document is intended to cover applications that are deployed in the Kubernetes cluster as part of Kubeflow and in particular:

 1. Custom resources and controllers
 1. Web applications

 This document is not intended to cover SDKs (e.g. fairing) or client side tools (like kfctl).

-## Goals

-The purpose of this doc is to:

-1. Establish criterion for graduating a Kubeflow application to a supported Kubeflow application; i.e. 1.0
-1. Set clear expectations for users regarding Kubeflow applications that are 1.0

 ## Requirements